Erre503/NetStrike/README.md

 Due to this focus, NetStrike has been built with a strong emphasis on security, featuring encryption, secure authentication (JWT), and input validation.

 # Features
--Upload and manage scripts remotely
+- Upload and manage scripts remotely

--Supported script types: .py, .sh, .ps1 (PowerShell support coming in future upgrades)
+- Supported script types: .py, .sh, .ps1 (PowerShell support coming in future upgrades)

--Scheduled execution of scripts (future upgrade)
+- Scheduled execution of scripts

--Secure communication over HTTPS
+- Secure communication over HTTPS

--User authentication via JWT
+- User authentication via JWT

--Input and output sanitization to prevent injection attacks
+- Input and output sanitization to prevent injection attacks

--Role-based access control (future upgrade)
+- Role-based access control (future upgrade)

 # Example - Script Templates
 Scripts must implement a specific interface depending on the language.